JoseDiazCodes/demoDayProject/README.md

 ## Conclusion and Commitment to Education

-> With **AI-Powered Study Buddy**, we are not just building a study tool; we are nurturing a learning companion.
+> With **KnowledgeNinja**, we are not just building a study tool; we are nurturing a learning companion.
 This project is a heartfelt commitment to bridging the educational divide, ensuring that every student has the opportunity to thrive, regardless of their background or learning style.

 <!-- first draft -->
 <!-- # **AI-Powered Study Buddy**